ss-rath/RPi-GPIO-Control-from-Webpage/README.md

 # GPIOControl
 This is a code to control the GPIO pins of a Raspberry Pi by creating a webserver.
-The Flask package is used to create the webserver
+The Flask package is used to create the webserver.
 The RPi.GPIO package is used to control the GPIO pins

 ## Clone the repo